aditharun/ExAC-Viewer/README.md

+# ExAC Viewer: Tools for visualizing ExAC Data for easy analysis and interpretation

+Data sourced from ExAC (http://exac.broadinstitute.org/)

-# ExAC Viewer
+# Tool 1: ExAC View

-This is a tool that provides clean visualization of ExAC data (http://exac.broadinstitute.org/) that is easy to interpret and understand.
+Takes the raw downloaded ExAc data for a gene, and makes it easy to understand and interpret aiding research efforts.

 ## Output